sorenisanerd/mangos/README.md

 First, MANGOS gets installed as an image.
 The filesystem is [erofs](https://docs.kernel.org/filesystems/erofs.html), so the filesystem driver doesn't even implement any write operations.
 The image also contains a [Verity](https://docs.kernel.org/admin-guide/device-mapper/verity.html) hash partition.
 The kernel uses this to verify that the erofs filesystem hasn't been tampered with.
 A third partition contains a signature for the hash partition.
 The kernel will check this signature against a certificate that is embedded in the kernel at build time.
 Also, the kernel itself is signed, and systems are configured with Secure Boot to only allow kernels (or boot managers/loaders) signed by this key.
 Finally, the system will refuse to start if Secure Boot is disabled.
 The filesystem in the image is the root filesystem, so even `/etc` is read-only.
 Configuration is done using [configuration extensions](https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html).
 These are also signed and verified against the certificate in the kernel.

-On first boot, `systemd-repart` creates 3 partitions: swap, `/var`, and `/var/tmp`.
-They are encrypted using a key rooted in the TPM, so can't be decrypted anywhere else.

 If you've ever used CoreOS, a lot of these concepts will seem familiar.
 If you're an Android user, you're using a lot of this already!

 ### Runtime environment and compatibility